Hillman Minx: Pre-WWII Minx

-The original Minx was announced to the forewarned (in August) public 1 October 1931.
+The original Minx was announced to the public 1 October 1931.
 It was straightforward and conventional with a pressed-steel body on separate chassis and 30 bhp 1185 cc engine producing cushioned power.
 It was upgraded with a four-speed transmission in 1934 and a styling upgrade, most noticeably a slightly V-shaped grille.
 For 1935 the range was similar except that synchromesh was added to all forward gears and this Minx became the first mass-produced car with an all-synchromesh gearbox. it was designed by Rootes' technical director Captain John Samuel Irving (1880-1953), designer of Sunbeam aero engines and Sunbeam's Golden Arrow' in conjunction with Alfred Herbert Wilde (1891–1930), recently chief engineer of Standard and designer of the Standard Nine.

 The 1936 model had a new name, the Minx Magnificent, and a restyle with a much more rounded body.
 The chassis was stiffened and the engine moved forwards to give more passenger room.
 The rear panel, previously vertical, was now set at a sloping angle, and the manufacturers offered the option of a folding luggage grid attached to the rear panel for "two pounds, seven shillings and sixpence" (slightly under £2.40) painted.
 A Commer-badged estate car was added to the range.

 The final pre-war model was the 1938 Minx.
 There were no more factory-built tourers but some were made by Carbodies.
 The car was visually similar to the Magnificent, with a different grille, and access to the luggage boot (trunk) was external (that on the predecessor was accessed by folding down the rear seat).
 There were two saloon models in the range, the basic "Safety" model with simple rexine trim instead of leather, no opening front quarter lights, and less luxurious trim levels.
 The De Luxe model had leather trim, opening quarter lights, extra trim pads, and various other comfort benefits.
 The 1938 model was not the final iteration before the outbreak of war, however, as the 1939 model was considerably different mechanically, with virtually the entire drivetrain improved to the extent that few parts are interchangeable with the 1938 model.
 This includes gearbox, differential, half shafts, steering box, and a great many other mechanical and cosmetic changes.
 Even the front grille, which to the casual eye looks almost identical to the 1938 model, became a pressed alloy component rather than a composite.